Best beaches in Phuket

 One of the best small beaches on Phuket.
 It is very secluded and almost remote despite it only being minutes from the hustle and bustle of Patong.
 The best way to visit is via a Long Tail charter and these transfers are generally only available during high season.
 We understand you can also access via a dirt road but have not yet tried.

 The beach is some 300m to 400m long and despite the relative inaccessibility still comes complete with a handful of bars/restaurants so really no excuse to not laze away a day.
+Don’t let the size fool you though.
+The sight of the beach is pretty mesmerizing, creating a relaxing atmosphere and the perfect place for you to take photos at one of the most rarely-visited beaches on the planet.
 No parasails or jet skis either which makes for a very welcome change from the bigger Phuket beaches.

 The best thing about Kamala?
 Given it doesn’t have the profile of Kata-Karon-Patong it can experience greater variation in tourist numbers in the off-season.
 This, of course, can mean a very peaceful beachside for those looking for getting away from it all.
 We also find it consistently offers the best beach sunset views of all the West Coast beaches.

-If I chose to live at a beachside location in Phuket, Kamala would definitely be my pick.
+If I chose to live at a beachside location in Phuket, Kamala would definitely be my pick, especially if you are looking for one of the best beaches in Phuket during low seasons.

 This location is, for me, the best of the small hidden beaches in Phuket.
 It takes some effort to reach as it is not within walking distance to any noted resort or village locations.
 Banana Beach can be found north of Layan Beach on the coastal road to Nai Thon (ie heading towards the airport).
 If you don’t have your own wheels then perhaps combine a stop at Banana Beach as part of a day tour with a private car and driver.
 A 6 to 8-hour tour can be had for around 2,000 baht.
 It is also possible to hire a long tail from Bang Tao / Layan beach to make the journey.